Internships and Applied Learning are central to all the programs in the Department of Public Health and Human Performance.

 ~Patrick Ames, Executive Director, Cornell Cooperative Extension

-“I always know we will get a quality employee when we hire from the Community Health Program!”Cornell Cooperative Extension
+“I always know we will get a quality employee when we hire from the Public Health Program!”Cornell Cooperative Extension

 Rising Leader in Health Education